RikuSato0/popmart-automation-extension/README.md

-# Shopify Auto Buyer
+# Pop Mart Automation Extension

-A Chrome extension that automates the purchase process for high-demand items on Pop Mart's Shopify store.
+A professional Chrome extension that automates the purchase process for high-demand items on Pop Mart's e-commerce platform.

 ## Features